 Technical Details:

 Operating systems: All UNIX (good portability).
-DOS in console (single user) mode
+DOS in console (single user)

 Average player file is 10 kilobytes